KarlScheibelhofer/java-crypto-tools/README.md

 The keystore file can contain multiple entries.
 The format of the entries are specified in [RFC 7468](https://www.rfc-editor.org/rfc/rfc7468).

+The `pem-directory` keystore ready all files in a directory tree.

 ## Usage

 Include the maven dependency in your `pom-xml`: